27 September 2019

 American postcard by Home Box Office, 2019.
 Photo: HBO.
 Carice van Houten in the TV series Game of Thrones (2012-2019).

-A Girl named Carice
+A girl named Carice

-Carice Anouk van Houten was born in Leiderdorp, The Netherlands in 1976.
-Her parents are Margje Stasse, who is on board of the Dutch educational TV, and the late Theodore van Houten, a writer and film historian.
+Carice Anouk van Houten was born in Leiderdorp, Netherlands in 1976.
+Her parents are Margje Stasse, who is on the board of the Dutch educational TV, and the late Theodore van Houten, a writer and film historian.
 Carice is the older sister of actress and singer Jelka van Houten.

 She is named after the daughter of the English composer, Sir Edward Elgar, due to the fact that Carice's father was investigating the secret of Elgar's 'Enigma Variations'.

-She attended the St. Bonifatius College (high school) in Utrecht.
+She attended St. Bonifatius College (high school) in Utrecht.
 Van Houten studied briefly at the Maastricht Academy of Dramatic Arts but continued her professional education after one year at the Kleinkunstacademie in Amsterdam.

+Her first leading role in the television film Suzy Q (Martin van Koolhoven, 1999) won her the Golden Calf - the Dutch Oscar - for Best Acting in a Television Drama.
 Two years later, she won the Golden Calf for Best Actress for her role as a cat who transforms into a human woman in Minoes/Undercover Kitty (Vincent Bal, 2001), based on the children's novel 'Minoes' by Annie M.G.
 Schmidt.

 She then appeared in several stage plays and in such Dutch films as the drama De Passievrucht/Father's Affair (Maarten Treurniet, 2003) with Peter Paul Muller and Halina Reijn, and the children's film Lepel/Spoon (Willem van de Sande Bakhuyzen, 2005).
 For her stage acting, she won the Pisuisse Award and the Top Naeff Award.